w3c/editing/docs/EditContext/explainer.md

 ```

 ## Example Application
+This [example](canvas_editContext.html) shows how an author can use EditContext with &lt;canvas&gt; to handle IME input.

 This [example](native_selection_demo.html) shows how an author can leverage native selection when using EditContext.

 This [example](edit_context_demo.html) shows how an author might build a simple editor that leverages the EditContext in a more holistic way.